 Designed to Run - The Human Gait Cycle is Amazing

 Human beings are amazing running machines!
-As human beings we are designed to run, and even take flight for short periods of time!
-The synergistic actions of a runner’s body provides stability, balance, shock absorption, and propulsion.
-Much of our running ability has to do with our body’s capacity to store and release elastic energy.
+As human beings, we are designed to run and even take flight for short periods of time!
+The synergistic actions of a runner's body provide stability, balance, shock absorption, and propulsion.
+Much of our running ability depends on our body's capacity to store and release elastic energy.

 Running is a synergistic dance between multiple structures involving the body's entire kinetic web, with each structure playing a critical role.

-This unique pattern has developed for a very good reason - energy conservation and efficiency.
-The longer a runner is in contact with the ground, the more energy a runner wastes.
+This unique pattern has developed for an excellent reason - energy conservation and efficiency.
+The longer a runner is in contact with the ground, the more energy the runner wastes.

 Think of running from an evolutionary perspective.
-The more energy that is expended, the less likely our ancestors were to escape from a predator, or catch an animal they were hunting (3).
+The more energy expended, the less likely our ancestors would escape from predators or catch animals they hunted (3).

 MADE TO RUN

-Dr. Lieberman explained how we may not be the fastest animal on the planet, but despite this, our incredible bipedal locomotion system is beautifully designed to run long distances to allow us to run down our prey.
+Dr. Lieberman explained how we might not be the fastest animal on the planet.
+Still, despite this, our incredible bipedal locomotion system is beautifully designed to run long distances to allow us to run down our prey.

-Our human evolutionary path has given us an amazing locomotor system designed to help us hunt and travel across long distances.
+Our human evolutionary path has given us a fantastic locomotor system designed to help us hunt and travel across long distances.
 But the story does not stop there!
-Let’s jump forward from our past, half a million years to our modern lifestyle and see how things have changed.
+Let's jump forward from our past, half a million years, to our modern lifestyle and see how things have changed.

 Unfortunately, we now live in a very sedentary society that is extremely good at reducing the effectiveness of our body's energy storage and elastic recoil system.
 We have moved from 'running down' our prey to 'driving' to supermarkets that is only two blocks away.
-Yet at the core of our physiology, we continue to possess an amazing locomotive system that we can still tap into.
+Yet at the core of our physiology, we continue to possess a fantastic locomotive system that we can tap into.